-Performance of each committee is discussed at first instance by the Committee with the results reported to and reviewed by the Board as part of its overall Board performance assessment.
-Evaluation results are submitted confidentially to the Company Secretary or external consultant (as appropriate) and the aggregate results are reported to the Chairman for review and discussion with the Board.
-The Chairman separately discusses individual performance with each director from time to time.
-The Chairman's performance is evaluated as part of the Board's performance review.
+Performance of each committee is discussed at first instance by the committee with the results reported to and reviewed by the Board as part of its overall Board performance assessment.
+Evaluation results are submitted confidentially to the Company Secretary or external consultant (as applicable) and the aggregate results are reported to the Chair for review and discussion with the Board.
+The Chair separately discusses individual performance with each director from time to time.
+The Chair's performance is evaluated as part of the Board's performance review.

-In accordance with the processes described above, in 2015, the Board conducted an internal evaluation of the performance and effectiveness of the Board as a whole, each of its committees and each individual director.
+In accordance with the processes described above, in 2016 the Board conducted an internal evaluation of the performance and effectiveness of the Board as a whole, each of its committees and each individual director.

-Further details regarding the performance assessment process are available on the Spark Infrastructure website.
+Further details regarding the performance assessment process are available on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.